phaserjs/phaser/README.md

 * JSDoc is go!
 We've added jsdoc3 blocks to every property and function, in every file.
 * Brand new Example system (no more php!) and over 150 examples to learn from too.
+* New TypeScript definitions file generated (in the build folder).
 * Added World.postUpdate - all sprite position changes, as a result of physics, happen here before the render.
 * Complete overhaul of Physics.Arcade.Body - now significantly more stable and faster too.
 * Updated ArcadePhysics.separateX/Y to use new body system - much better results now.